delta-io/delta-sharing/README.md

 ## Install

 ```
-python3 -m pip install delta-sharing
+pip install delta-sharing
 ```

-## Get the Share Profile File
+## Get the share profile file

 The first step to read shared Delta tables is getting a profile file from your share provider.
 It's a JSON file that contains the information to access a sharing server.
-There are three fields.
+There are three fields in this file.

 Field Name | Descrption
 -|-